 - Poor balance or difficulties with fine motor skills such as holding pencil

-SPD may also impact on a child’s ability to make friends, physical play and sports.
+SPD may also impact on a child’s ability to make friends, and engage in physical play and sports.
 They can be easily distracted and find it difficult to sit still and when overwhelmed can have big emotional responses.